kaelwebdev/OtherProjects/README.md

-# Personal Proyects
+# Other Proyects
-This is an index of some personal projects.
+this is an index of some of my other projects

 ## Index